lucknow

 Besides being the place of the congregation during Muharram, it also houses the Tazia — the graves of their religious leader and is carried in the Muharram procession after an elaborate decoration.

-It is quite an experience walking and exploring the premise of Chota Imambara.
-Think of it as a small scale copy of the Taj Mahal.
+It is quite an experience walking and exploring the premises of Chota Imambara.
+Think of it as a small-scale copy of the Taj Mahal.
 One can find souvenirs from over 30 countries across the world placed in the inner sanctum of Chota Imambara.

 Clock Tower